Coronavirus digest: Germany crosses 50,000 total COVID deaths | DW | 22.01.2021

 In China, Beijing is launching mass COVID-19 testing in some areas, while Shanghai has imposed lockdowns on two well-known hospitals in the city.
 China is currently fighting against an upsurge in cases that have emerged largely in the country's north.

-Officials say they think the country is coming out of a second infection wave.

-Japan says there is "no truth"to claims published in newspaper that the Tokyo Olympics would be canceled this year amid the pandemic.
-The report in the Times said the government had privately concluded the games would not go ahead.
+Japan has said there is "no truth"to claims published in newspapers that the Tokyo Olympics would be canceled this year amid the pandemic.
+The report in The Times said the government had privately concluded the Games would not go ahead.

-The 2020 Summer Olympics is scheduled to take place from 23 July to 8 August 2021.
+The postponed 2020 Summer Olympics are scheduled to take place from July 23 to August 8, 2021.

 Mexico has posted new daily highs for pandemic cases and deaths.
-There were 22,339 newly confirmed coronavirus infections and 1,803 deaths in the last 24 hours.
+The Latin American country has confirmed 22,339 newly confirmed coronavirus infections and 1,803 deaths in the last 24 hours.

 Mexico City is the epicenter of the pandemic in the country.
 Its hospitals are at 89% capacity.